Carbonfreezer/qhull_rayon/README.md

 ![sphere full line](performance_shots/sphere_full_lines.svg).

-The second one is a box that naturally has a much simpler convex hull with the option to gut in with culling a lot more aggressively.
-For the same measurements the plots are displayed here:
+The second one is a box that naturally has a much simpler convex hull with the option to cut in with culling a lot more aggressively.
+For the same vertex amounts as in the sphere the plots are displayed here:

 ![box violin](performance_shots/box_violin.svg)
 and here: